rfly-openha/documents/2_tutorial/interpolation.md

 ---

-`y` —— A 1-D array of real values.
+`y` —— A N-D array of real values.
 The length of `y` along the interpolation axis must be equal to the length of `x`.

 ---

+`x_est` —— A 1-D array of values to evaluate the interpolant.

+---

-`method` —— Specifies the kind of interpolation as a string or as an integer specifying the order of the spline interpolator to use.
-The string has to be one of 'linear', 'nearest', 'nearest-up', 'zero', 'slinear', 'quadratic', 'cubic', 'previous', or 'next'. 'zero', 'slinear', 'quadratic' and 'cubic' refer to a spline interpolation of zeroth, first, second or third order; 'previous' and 'next' simply return the previous or next value of the point; 'nearest-up' and 'nearest' differ when interpolating half-integers (e.g. 0.5, 1.5) in that 'nearest-up' rounds up and 'nearest' rounds down.
-Default is 'linear'.
+`kind` —— Kind of interpolation, specified as one of the following strings.

+- 'zero', 'slinear', 'quadratic' and 'cubic' refer to a spline interpolation of zeroth, first, second or third order.
+- 'previous' and 'next' simply return the previous or next value of the point.
+- 'nearest-up' and 'nearest' differ when interpolating half-integers (e.g., 0.5, 1.5) in that 'nearest-up' rounds up and 'nearest' rounds down.

+The default is 'linear'.